|The course must not duplicate, by title or coverage, the outcomes of an endorsed Training Package qualification.|

 Queensland Mines Rescue Service Limited conducts a thorough investigation into whether the training package qualification and/or skill set are suitable training products to meet its needs, but identifies they do not include the focus on specific machinery that is required by industry.

 The organisation determines that two training package units relate to the intended outcomes of the course; however, as the units have similar outcomes only one is required for inclusion in the course structure.
 Another four units from the RII09 Resources and Infrastructure Industry Training Package are considered relevant to the intended outcomes and will be considered for inclusion in the packaging rules of the new course.

 Once Queensland Mines Rescue Service Limited have developed the packaging rules for the course it continues with its consultation and validation activities to confirm that the proposed course it has developed does not duplicate training package outcomes.

 Note: This case study is modelled on the current accredited course 10242NAT Certificate III in Underground Coal Mine Inertisation Team Operations.
 Permission for ASQA to use information from this accredited course was provided from the course owner, Queensland Mines Rescue Service Limited.

 - training.gov.au—the register of nationally endorsed training package qualifications, units of competency and accredited courses in Australia

-- Department of Education and Training—list of Training Packages and IRCs.
+- Department of Education—list of Training Packages and IRCs.